 To diagnose SARS, a doctor would ask the individual about symptoms and carry out a physical examination.
 They would likely ask whether the person had recently spent time in an area where SARS was present or taken care of a person with SARS.

-According to the World Health Organization (WHO), for a diagnosis of SARS, a person must have all the following:
+According to the World Health Organization (WHO), for a diagnosis of SARS, a person must have

 - a fever of at least 100.4°F (38°C)

 - one or more symptoms of lower respiratory tract illness, such as cough, difficulty breathing, shortness of breath